 - Under-bed storage: Save floor space while keeping toys accessible.

-Store toys in dry, cool places.
-Avoid damp areas that can cause mold or damage.
-Regularly sort through toys to remove those no longer used or broken.
-This keeps the play area manageable and safe for little ones.
+Keep toys in dry, cool spots.
+Stay away from damp places that can cause mold or damage. o through toys regularly and remove any that are broken or no longer used.
+This helps keep the play area safe and easy to manage.

 Inspecting For Damage